DM871/DM871.github.io/_tutorials/software.md

 The NEOS server ([www.neos-server.org](www.neos-server.org)) provides an infrastructure to upload an instantiated model and solve it remotedly.

-In this tutorial, we use Python.
-In Python we will import a module, that makes available the library to pass models to the solver.
+In this course, we use Python.
+In Python we will import a module, that makes available a library to pass models to the solver.
 It is not a mathematical programming language but the library is very light and similar to a modelling language.